-Mainfreight is a global supply chain and logistics provider with 324 branches worldwide offering full solutions across warehousing, international freight and domestic forwarding.
+Mainfreight is a supply chain and logistics provider with 337 branches worldwide offering full solutions across warehousing, international air and ocean freight and domestic forwarding.
 Mainfreight is a New Zealand Stock Exchange listed company (MFT: NZX).
 The company is made up of "Mainfreight NZ Limited" (the 'Parent') and its subsidiaries (together the 'Group').